simplesamlphp/simplesamlphp/docs/simplesamlphp-install.md

 has some drawbacks, like making it harder to use SimpleSAMLphp as a composer dependency, or to package it for different operating systems.

-However, it is now possible to specify an alternate location for the configuration directory by setting an environment variable with this location.
+It is possible to specify an alternate location for the configuration directory by setting an environment variable with this location.
 This way, the configuration directory doesn't need to be inside the library's directory, making it easier to manage and to update.
 The simplest way to set this environment variable is to set it in your web server's configuration.
 See the next section for more information.